kovitz/home/README.md

 This site is the homepage for the URLs to all my public projects.
 Enjoy!

 ### My Games Tracker - A lightweight Angular project
-I focused on honing my UX/UI skills to display data graphs in an engaging, sleek interface
+I focused on honing my UX/UI skills to display data graphs with an engaging, sleek interface.
+Check it out!

 https://main--my-games-tracker.netlify.app/